-This Big Loop Alaska roadtrip hits some of the highlights of south-central and interior Alaska, but is very ambitious.
-Keep it moving, or allot more than a week if you’d like to spend much time in each place.
+This Big Loop Alaska road trip hits some of the highlights of south-central and interior Alaska but this itinerary is very ambitious.
+Keep it moving, or plan to allot more than a week if you’d like to spend much time in each place.

 Day 1: Anchorage to Talkeetna to Denali National Park

 You’ll likely arrive in Anchorage in the middle of the night as mentioned in previous posts.
 Grab your rental car, get some sleep at a nearby hotel or hostel, and begin your Big Loop Alaska road trip in the morning after some good rest.
 Provisions can be picked up before leaving Anchorage or in the nearby community of Wasilla as you take off to the north.

 Looking for things to do while you’re in Anchorage?
 Check out my Anchorage Travel Guide